nuejs/nue/packages/nuejs.org/docs/syntax-highlighting.md

   - special-color   | \#fff          | label    | special words to stand out

-#### Exceptions
+#### Notes

-* Some of the variables are attached to a root `pre`- element and others for HTML elements inside the root when the element name is explicitly given on the list.
+* Those CSS variables that have no associalted HTML element are attached to a root `pre`- element.

-* Each line is a `span` element and the `--glow-line-number` variable is attached to `span:before` pseudo- element.
+* When line numbers are enabled, each line wrapped inside a `span` element and the `--glow-line-number` variable is attached to `span:before` pseudo- element.

-* highlighted rows are colored with a comma comma-separated list of RGB values so that they can be manipulated with CSS color functions.
+* Highlighted rows are colored with a comma comma-separated list of RGB values so that they can be manipulated with CSS color functions.
 These colors represent the bright border color on the left edge of the highlighted line, and the line background color is calculated with the RGB values and the `--glow-line-opacity` variable.
 Setting a value such as `rgb(1, 2, 3)` won't work.

 ### Language-specific styling